kimbethstonehouse/indisposed-desirable-javalina/README.md

 The Monzo API refreshes at an interval to look for new attachments for transactions, runs it through the API and tabulates it into the receipt.
 This is done all natively and automatically through the Monzo app.

 We also used Microsoft's Azure Vision API to add support for handwritten receipts, in case you're shopping at an old school shop.

-## Won the Monzo Challenge at Hack Cambridge 4D